 Activities and Interests of this working group include:

-LESSER TAUGHT LANGUAGE GROUP: Partnering across our member schools to build online or blended course modules for lesser taught languages
+LESSER TAUGHT LANGUAGE GROUP: Partnering across our member schools to enhance opportunities for students learning lesser taught languages

 The dashboard is just one piece our faculty’s vision for the shared framework drafted at the meeting last May.
 Elements include a language skill map, a self-assessment survey, diagnostic/placement tests (question banks) and the dashboard that can help faculty visualize the data for better placement and advising.